-- 5.1.1 The report will be completed within four weeks of the completion of the fieldwork. - 5.1.2 A copy of the report in Adobe Acrobat (.pdf) format will also be provided to Hall Conservation Ltd and, via them, to Cheshire APAS.
+- 5.1.1 The final report will be completed within 4 to 6 weeks of the completion of the fieldwork. - 5.1.2 A copy of the report in Adobe Acrobat (.pdf) format will be provided to the client.
+Once approved a copy will then be provided to the Planning Officer (Archaeology) for comment prior to final issue.
 Paper copies can also be provided on request.